 Despite the evident connection between “Mikva Dreams” and the feminist Goddess performances, this work is also distinct from it.
 The dominant feminist exchanges in the United States during the 1970s linked Jewish law regarding menstruation with the patriarchal view that menstrual blood is impure, which led feminists to critique the Jewish laws of purity.
-In an interview in the book Performance Artists Talking in the Eighties by Linda Montano, published in 2000, explained that many feminist women at the time objected to the ritual of the mikva and viewed it as primitive, whereas she herself saw it as a continuation of the matriarchal religion of the past.
+In an interview in the book Performance Artists Talking in the Eighties by Linda Montano, published in 2000, Laderman-Ukeles explained that many feminist women at the time objected to the ritual of the mikva and viewed it as primitive, whereas she herself saw it as a continuation of the matriarchal religion of the past.
 This position she also clarified in the performance itself, saying: “[…] misunderstandings have adhered to the concept and power of the Mikva.
 No. Mikva is not about women as dirty.”
-As opposed to the dominant American feminist deliberations of the 1970s, the works of were consistent with the approach that aimed to reclaim the immersion practices as empowering rituals for women, an approach that, as I show below, was prevalent in American Orthodox Jewish feminism at the time.
+As opposed to the dominant American feminist deliberations of the 1970s, the works of Laderman-Ukeles were consistent with the approach that aimed to reclaim the immersion practices as empowering rituals for women, an approach that, as I show below, was prevalent in American Orthodox Jewish feminism at the time.

-’s appropriation of the ritual of immersion is brought into relief by considering the gap that separated the feminist criticism emerging from the Christian world and feminist theology that was developed in the Jewish world in the United States.
+Laderman-Ukeles’s appropriation of the ritual of immersion is brought into relief by considering the gap that separated the feminist criticism emerging from the Christian world and feminist theology that was developed in the Jewish world in the United States.
 Whereas the Christian discussions were divided between those who sought to fix the religion and those who sought to disconnect from the church institutions and found a new religion of sorts based on feminine spirituality, in the various religious branches of Jewish feminism there was almost never a demand to permanently split from tradition nor was there a dominant call to establish a post-Judaism religion.
 Jewish theologians dealt with criticism of the Jewish rituals and texts through acts of interpretation and reclaiming of elements from within Jewish tradition, which they viewed as feminine.
 Despite these feminist thinkers’ critique of the tradition, they never sought to disengage from it, but chose instead to criticize it in order to reinvent it.
-In the same vein, connected feminist speech with the feminist thought of the Orthodox Jewish world of the time, which proposed a reinterpretation of the laws of nidda with the intention of freeing them from the dichotomy of pure and impure that shaped them in the rabbinic tradition.
+In the same vein, Laderman-Ukeles connected feminist speech with the feminist thought of the Orthodox Jewish world of the time, which proposed a reinterpretation of the laws of nidda with the intention of freeing them from the dichotomy of pure and impure that shaped them in the rabbinic tradition.
 Jewish Orthodox feminists acted to reinvent these laws as empowering practices for women.
-In the Jewish religious discourse of the period, women’s ritual immersion was perceived as taboo for public discussion. argued that this suppression and concealment of the immersion ritual was itself a patriarchal construction.
+In the Jewish religious discourse of the period, women’s ritual immersion was perceived as taboo for public discussion.
+Laderman-Ukeles argued that this suppression and concealment of the immersion ritual was itself a patriarchal construction.
 In her performance she announced that the menstrual ritual barely survived “these centuries of cultural hang-ups toward menstruation itself: superstitions which are really fear and loathing of a woman’s body itself, woman’s deep mysterious fertile magic body and her times.”